Were the Ten Commandments abolished?

 It grieves me to say that it is commonly taught, without any scriptural authority, that the Ten Commandments were abolished at the cross.
 Proponents of this belief never stop to realize that, if there is no law, there is no transgression as Paul plainly states in Romans 4:15.
 This would mean that no one has sinned since Christ’s death, and therefore, we would have no need for a Saviour!
 God’s law is a gift to mankind, yet humanity thanklessly rejects it.
 As good and glorious as this law is, human nature is hostile to it.
 (Romans 8:7) Selfishly, it wants to have everything which God’s way of life brings but it rebelliously resents travelling the road God demands one should take to obtain His blessings.
 Paul writes in Romans 7:12 that “…the law is holy, and the Commandment holy and just and good.”

 Notice how God’s moral law (The Ten Commandments) is a reflection of God’s most beautiful and Holy character.
 To declare that the God’s moral law is no longer relevant is an insult and attack on God, His Holy character and love.
-See more detailed chart on Gods Ten Commandments and Gods Character.
+See more detailed chart on the Ten Commandments Compared to God's Character.

 |God’s Law equals God’s Character|